Nonkululeko-Ma/FitnessTracker/README.md

 # TaskFlow: Project Management System

 # Project Description

-TaskFlow is a web-based Project Management System that helps teams and organizations plan, track, and execute projects efficiently.
+TaskFlow is a web-based Project Management System designed to help teams and organizations plan, track, and execute projects efficiently.
+This system is built based on thorough stakeholder analysis and a well-defined set of functional and non-functional requirements.

 The system allows users to
 ✔ Create projects
 ✔ Assign tasks